vaquerizaslab/tadtool/README.md

 positional arguments:
   matrix                Square Hi-C Matrix as tab-delimited or .npy file
-                        (created with numpy.save) or sparse matrix format (each line:
+                        (created with numpy.save) or sparse matrix format (each line: <row region index> <column region index>
-                        <row region index> <column region index> <matrix value>)
+                        <matrix value>)
-  regions               BED file (no header) with regions corresponding to
+  regions               BED file (no header) with regions corresponding to the
-                        the number of rows in the provided matrix. plotting_region       Region of the Hi-C matrix to display in plot.
+                        number of rows in the provided matrix.
+Fourth column, if present, denotes name field, which is used as an identifier in sparse matrix notation. plotting_region       Region of the Hi-C matrix to display in plot.
 Format:
                         <chromosome>:<start>-<end>, e.g.
                         chr12:31000000-33000000